d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 Because field references KeePass [simple search mode](https://keepass.info/help/base/search.html#mode_se) to resolve fields, there is no need for our keywords to perfectly match the entries' title.
 If it is *vSphere Administrator Access*, then `{REF:<WantedField>@T:vsphere}` is enough to get a match.

-Following this principle, we can create a similar PowerShell-executing trigger that tries to resolve the following references and write them in a file, hopefully gathering passwords on the way:
+Following this principle, we can once again create a PowerShell-executing trigger that tries to resolve the following references and write them in a file, hopefully gathering passwords on the way:

 ```
 {REF:U@T:vmware}:{REF:P@T:vmware}:{REF:A@T:vmware}